 This is the first article in the Company Connecting ‘Making a Difference’ series.
-In 2017 we worked with Claire Kinloch and her team at Genoa Black to define our product line and some aspects of the company strategy.
+A few years ago we worked with Claire Kinloch and her team at Genoa Black to define our product line and some aspects of the company strategy.
 Claire, took us through a process which included considering the drivers for the business and also those of the Company Connecting team.
 She pointed out that in her experience of working with tech companies many of the people were driven and motivated by the desire to ‘Make a Difference’ rather than the commercial aspects of creating and growing a business.

 This comment set me thinking and this series is intended to cover: